Being a carer

 Make a list of useful numbers

-Making a list of useful numbers to contact, especially for out of hours, can make you feel more reassured that you know what to do should anything happen that causes you concern.
+Make a list of useful numbers to contact, especially for out of hours.
+This can make you feel more reassured that you know what to do if anything happens that causes you concern.

 Take steps to retain or build yourself a support network